foliovision/businesspress/readme.txt

 == Changelog ==

+= 0.6.6 =

+* Added setting to Allow other admins to -> Export site content

 = 0.6.5 =

 * Fail2ban - added support for MaxCDN - matching IPs are treated as proxy servers to detect the real user IP reliably